codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

  * A Staging environment where smoke tests are performed
  * The Production environment where applications go live

 You can see that a Python example app at version 0.2.0 is already in production.
-Version 0.3.0 is awaiting in the staging environment for smoke tests.
+Version 0.3.0 is waiting in the staging environment for smoke tests.
 Once it is tested it can be dragged to the production column therefore *promoting* it to production status.

 ## Using the Helm Environment Board

 You can create and manage as many Helm promotion boards as you want.
-For each board you define how many columns it will contain, where each column is a Helm-enabled Kubernetes cluster.
+For each board, you define how many columns it will contain, where each column is a Helm-enabled Kubernetes cluster.

 {% include
 image.html